FREE Matching Grants Available

 The Americans with Disabilities Act

 The Americans with Disabilities Act (ADA) is a comprehensive federal civil rights law that prohibits discrimination in all aspects of life on the basis of disability and protects the rights of everyone—on the street, in public places and at work.
-Having reached its 25th anniversary, the Oakland Business Improvement District has committed itself to raising awareness throughout the community on the importance of accessibility, and how we can transform Oakland into a model community for the nation to follow.
+Reaching its 29th anniversary this July, the Oakland Business Improvement District has committed itself to raising awareness throughout the community on the importance of accessibility, and how we can transform Oakland into a model community for the nation to follow.